Identity (2025 film): Theatrical

 Identity was released theatrically on 2 January 2025.

 Home media

 The digital streaming rights of the film were acquired by ZEE5, and it started streaming in Malayalam, Tamil, Kannada and Telugu from 31 January 2025.
-The film will soon be released with dubbed version in Hindi which will be available to watch on Ultra Play app.
+The film is soon to be released with a dubbed version in Hindi which will be available to watch on Ultra Play app.

 Reception

 Critical response

 The film received mixed reviews from critics.
 The Indian Express gave the film 2 out of 5 stars, saying that "Tovino Thomas, Trisha's action thriller is high on style but low on substance."
 Times of India gave the film 2.5 out of 5 stars and wrote that "Too many twists spoil the plot".
 India Today gave the film 3 out of 5 stars and wrote that "Tovino Thomas, Trisha's thriller is engaging albeit convenient."
 The Hindu wrote that "Tovino Thomas-Trisha Krishnan investigate thriller gets lost in a convoluted plotline."
 News18 gave the film 3 out of 5 stars and wrote that "Trisha and Tovino Thomas' thriller is engaging but wants to be many things at once."
 Sajin Shrijith of The Week gave the film a rating of 2.5 out of 5 stars and called it a "largely insipid thriller with an exciting third act."